luvies/lazy/README.md

 This function knows that as soon as the condition is fulfilled, it can stop iterating and hand back the result, saving time with iterating the entire list (which would be easy to forget otherwise).

-The main benefit of this library is to allow complex transformations on large datasets without having to deal with the copying that JavaScript normally does, for example:
+A primary aim of this library is to allow complex transformations on large datasets without having to deal with the copying that JavaScript normally does, for example:

 ```ts
 const data = getData(); // Could be a large list of datapoints.